hlubenow/yetanother_raycaster.py/pygame/README.md

 Few (but relevant) lines of shading code by [Stanislav Petrov](https://github.com/StanislavPetrovV/Raycasting-3d-game-tutorial).

 A much earlier version "1.1" containing a more literal translation of the tutorial code is kept in the according directory.
+It is not needed to run version 2.0.

 License is the MIT license as described in the directory above.